 Explore The Campbell Bar

 Visitors can enjoy the modern cocktails with fresh ingredients, wine and craft beer, and a menu with lunch options like soups and sandwiches.
 While the menu tends to lean toward the expensive side, the unique ambiance and delicious beverages make the spot worthwhile.
 Guests dropping by should note that baseball caps and shorts are not allowed at the bar, so they will be seated out on the terrace.
-However, casual wear is generally acceptable.
 Families should also keep in mind that guests must be 21 years of age or older, and children are not allowed.

 Make The Campbell's Prohibition Punch at Home

 Prohibition Punch is The Campbell's most popular cocktail.
-It hearkens back to the style of drinks served during Prohibition to mask the taste of alcohol for an audience used to drinking wine and beer.
+When it was made in the 1920s cocktails needed to use juice to mask the taste of alcohol.
+Audiences were used to drinking beer and wine, and this was the only way to tolerate it.
 It's not overly sweet, but it has a bit of sweetness from the various fruit juices used.
 This Champagne-topped drink is paired great with live jazz music to mask the bar's special Saturday nights.

 - 1-ounce Appleton Estate Rum V/X